melodylx666/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-custom.md

-# Import data from a custom data source
+# Import data from custom data sources

 This topic provides an example to illustrate how to use Exchange to import a custom-type data source into {{nebula.name}}.